deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 );
 ```

-The first parameter, ```c++ SOCKET s```, is the file descriptor that references the socket connection.
+The first parameter, `SOCKET s`, is the file descriptor that references the socket connection.
 A file descriptor is a piece of data that the Operating System uses to references a certain resource (file, socket connection, I/OP resource, etc.).
 Since we will be working within the x86 architecture, this will look something like this- `0x00000088` (this number will vary).

 Also, one thing to remember, is a file descriptor is utilized by the OS.
 The file descriptor is not actually a raw value of `0x00000088` (or whatever value the OS is using).
 The OS would not know what to do with a this value, as it is not a coherent memory address, just an arbitrary value.
 The OS utilized a memory address that points to the fild descriptor value (a pointer).

-The second parameter, ```c++ char *buf```
+The second parameter, `char *buf` is a pointer to the memory location the buffer is received at.
+Essentially, when developing our second stage payload, we will want to specify a memory location our execution will eventually reach.

+The third parameter, `int len` is the size of the buffer.
+Remember, this is going to be a hexademical representation of the decimal value we supply.
+A shell is around 350-3500 bytes.
+Let's remmeber this going forward.

+The fourth parameter, `int flags`, is a numerical value that will allow for debugging any errors.
+As exploit developers, we will want this value to be zero- which is the `flags` parameters way of saying "there is no error".